 If a woman has a right to abort a fetus at any point prior to birth, this also implies the right to terminate the life of the fetus as well.
 Abortion is not a discrete act; it is an ongoing process that begins within the. woman's body and continues outside it.
 If she has a right to the procedure of abortion, she has a right to the entire procedure—otherwise the so-called right is meaningless.
 Since the purpose of abortion is not just to terminate the pregnancy but to avoid bearing the child, what is necessary is not just the removal of the fetus (otherwise she could just bring it to term and give it up for adoption), but its death.

-The ALF has an updated and revised version of the same article that is even more blunt (emphasis added):
+Ms. Presley has an updated and revised version of the same article that is even more blunt (emphasis added):

 The libertarian principle of private property logically entails a woman's right to control her pregnancy totally until the point of birth dictated by natural forcesÑthat is, until a normal or premature delivery or caesarian section.
 This includes the right to terminate the life of the fetus during the abortion procedure at any time prior to delivery.